saurabhdaware/pwainit/README.md

 - `npm i -g pwainit`
 - `pwainit <projectName>`
 - To initialize into same directory use `pwainit .`
-- You can also turn existing website into PWA by typing the name of existing folder or by `cd existingWebsite` and `pwainit .`
+- You can also turn existing website into PWA by doing `cd existingWebsite` and `pwainit .`

 ## What after pwainit?